Danielkhakbaz/Next-ESLint-Prettier-Husky-Initialization/README.md

   }
 }
 `
-- You can see the content of the .eslintignore in here <https://github.com/Danielkhakbaz/Danial-Portfolio-Hub/blob/main/.eslintignore>
+- You can see the content of a proper .eslintignore in here <https://github.com/Danielkhakbaz/Danial-Portfolio-Hub/blob/main/.eslintignore>
 - Add the "next" and "prettier" in the end of all the extends in the .eslintrc.json file

 ## Prettier